Click on any of the 4 games below to get to its components.

 • Costumes are both helpful and fun.

-Here’s a link to the video we made of kids playing this game.
+Here’s a link to the video we made of kids playing Click Clack Moo Cows That Type in a Harlem 5th grade classroom.

-Below are 2 of the 13 slide show that introduces the game.
-It includes a read aloud of the book Click Clack Moo: Cows That Type plus questions that are always good to consider.
-Also included is a primer on media literacy.
+A slide show comes with each of the games.
+This includes a read aloud of the book plus questions that are always good to consider, and a primer on media literacy.